 Yes, it can be frozen.
 Best is to cut the roulade into slices, place them apart on a tray and freeze.
 Transfer to a container when frozen.
 Defrost in the fridge then reheat.

-WHAT TO SERVE WITH TURKEY ROLL:
+WHAT TO SERVE THE ROULADE WITH:

 - simple mashed potatoes (potatoes + butter + splash of milk)